confidential-computing/governance/mentoring/PROJECT_IDEA_TEMPLATE.md

 1. **Prepare Your Proposal**: Use the above template to prepare your project proposal.
 Ensure all sections are filled out with as much detail as possible.
 2. **Review the Guidelines**: Make sure your project aligns with the CCC Mentorship Program's goals and guidelines.
-3. **Submit Your Proposal**: Submit your proposal via a Pull Request to the CCC Mentorship Program's repository, specifically to the `projects` directory.
+3. **Submit Your Proposal**: Submit your proposal via a Pull Request to the CCC Mentorship Program's repository, specifically to the `mentoring` directory.
 Include any relevant tags or labels as specified in the submission instructions.

 For more information on the submission process or if you have any questions, please contact [mentorship@confidentialcomputing.io](mailto:mentorship@confidentialcomputing.io).